Darthex/Harshul-Sharma_FRONT-END/README.md

 The onClick event handler for the li element in WrappedSingleListItem should be a function that is called when the item is clicked, rather than being called immediately.

+There is no key element given to each child after using the map function.

 # Q3.
 Please fix, optimize, and/or modify the component as much as you think is necessary.
 Here's an optimized and modified version of the code that addresses the issues: